bch0w/simutils/cluster/readmes/adjtomo_on_wisteria.md

 ## 2. Run SeisFlows Example

-Setup one of the SeisFlows examples on Wisteria-Aquarius
+Setup one of the SeisFlows examples on Wisteria-Aquarius.
+I have already compiled SPECFEM2D so we can point to that directory for binary executables (`-r` flag).

 ```bash
 cd /work/01/gr58/share/adjtomo/testing